-got into Another squad tried to outflank the Sam's machine gun nest and were pinned Service and I down by crossfire from another mamade pretty chine gun.
-A patrol went forward to good dough. determine the number of tanks in When I get the vicinity and reported seeing six. home, I'm The assault platoon started to draw home, I'm The a going to try back.

-to launch my own business as a constructural steel-works con-tractor.
+welder before machine guns protecting the tanks. got into Another squad tried to outflank the Sam's machine gun nest and were pinned Service and I down by crossfire from another mamade pretty chine gun.
+A patrol went forward to good dough. determine the number of tanks in get the vicinity and reported seeing six.
+I'm The assault platoon started to draw When I get home, I'm The a going to try back. to launch my own business as a constructural steel-works con-tractor.
 That no wounded.
 The Jerries had kilpretty good and I've got a strong hunch it'll come in handy ".
 Sgt.
 Walter T. Mott, of Utica, had kicked, pounced on his back didn't cry out in pain.
 With his last ounce of nerve he acted dead.

-The men were told what had hapto know. " Tanks, be damned ", they yelled.
+to know. " Tanks, be damned ", they yelled.
 At dawn of the following day a platoon led by Lt.
 Joseph Sloan of Birmingham, Ala. and T/Sgt.
 Julius Canady of Winsboro.
 So Carolina - every man boiling mad - jumped off with fixed bayonets and stabbed and shot their way forward.
 They destroyed two machine gun nests and killed approximately 40 Nazis.
 An American tank covering their flank knocked out one Nazi tank and the doughboys managed to by-pass the others.
 In less than an hour they were on their objective, a vital crossroads approaching the German supply route.

-Happy over their smashing victory, three of their wounded refu-sed to be evacuated.
-They were Sgt. sed to be evacuated.
+Happy over their smashing vicsed to be evacuated.
 They were Sgt.
 Fred Bevins of Watertown, Mass., S/Sgt.
 Casper Goshgarian of Bos-ton, Mass. and Sgt.
-Ted Karpinski of Cicero, Ill.
+Ted Karpinski of Cicero, IM.
 Pvt.
-Don Miller, medi-cal aid man of North Carolina, worked through the day and night gopatching up the wounded.
+Don Miller, medi-cal aid man of North Carolina, worked through the day and night patching up the wounded.
 Pvt.
-Hen-
+Hengoloan doesn't interest me.
+I'm a gra-duate of the the heavy snowdrifts through the